Traumatism/maeel/README.md

 ## Hello, world!

-Here we push the string `"Hello, world"` on the stack, then call the built-in `println` function and finally call the built-in stack function `pop` to clear the top stack element (which here is `"Hello, world"`)
+Here we push the string `"Hello, world"` on the stack, then call the built-in `print "\n" print pop` function and finally call the built-in stack function `pop` to clear the top stack element (which here is `"Hello, world"`)

 ```
-"Hello, world" println pop
+"Hello, world\n" print pop
 ```

 ## VMType